What is a banjo

 The best banjos for intermediates

-In the category of mid-range banjos we have two proposals that are of great quality but at the same time different from each other.
+In the category of mid-range banjos we have two that are of great quality but at the same time different from each other.
 We are referring to the Dean Guitars Backwoods Pro 2 and the Recording King Dirty 30s.
-Learn all about them in these reviews we have prepared for you.
+Let's take a close look:

 Dean Guitars Backwoods 2 Electric 5-String